-During the ANZFA assessment process, comments are also sought internationally from other Members of the World Trade Organization (WTO).
-As Members of the WTO, Australia and New Zealand are signatories to the agreements on the Application of Sanitary and Phytosanitary Measures (SPS Agreement) and on Technological Barriers to Trade (TBT Agreements) (for further details on WTO, see Attachment 4).
+Comments are also sought internationally through the World Trade Organization (WTO).
+Australia and New Zealand are members of the WTO and are signatories to the agreements on the Application of Sanitary and Phytosanitary Measures (SPS Agreement) and on Technological Barriers to Trade (TBT Agreements) (for further details on WTO, see Attachment 4).
 In some circumstances, Australia and New Zealand have an obligation to notify the WTO of changes to food standards to enable other member countries of the WTO to make comment.